-Juvenile squirrels are usually put in an outside pre-release cage at about 12 weeks of age and released a couple of weeks later.
+Juvenile squirrels are usually put in an outside pre-release cage at about 12 weeks of age and released about a month later.
 By then they would have proved to their carer that they are completely confident with their climbing and jumping, that they can crack nuts and build a nest (collect and arrange nesting materials).

 There are two main types of release: soft and hard.

 Hard release means simply taking the juvenile squirrels to a suitable place, letting them out of the animal carrier and hoping for the best.
 Several major rescue groups in this country practice hard release, but it is generally believed that it does not give the squirrels as good a chance of successfully integrating into the wild (i.e. surviving) as soft release.